Nexmo/nexmo-developer/_use_cases/contact-center-overview.md

 In this use case, you’ll learn how to build an application with contact center features.

-Your contact center application has 2 agents: `Jane` and `Joe`, that are users of your client-side application.
+Your contact center application has two agents: `Jane` and `Joe`, that are users of your client-side application.
 Your agents make and receive in-app calls, whereas the caller can use a regular phone.

 To achieve that, this guide consists of three parts: